 The issue of identity was settled with the first Church Council.
 Why, then, is the Maronite Church throughout the world reliving a similar identity crisis as the early church?
 As long as our Maronite churches remain ethnic, we have no future for ethnicity is our god.
 As long as our Maronite churches insist on using a language foreign to the lands in which they exist, we have no future for the language is our god.
 If we continue on the same path, we are muffling the Word of God and not allowing it to work in the World.
 Then the precepts of our Lord to “Go into the whole world and proclaim the gospel to every creature…” (Mark 16, 15f) falls on deaf ears.
 The seeds of the Word are thus falling on the path and are being trampled upon (Luke 8:4-8).

 The Maronite Church is neither a Lebanese nor an Arabic Church.
 It is identified with neither.
-Our relationship to Lebanon is a spiritual one for the Maronite See is in Lebanon.
+Our relationship to Lebanon is a spiritual one, for the Maronite See is in Lebanon.
 In fact, the recent Maronite Synod rightly acknowledged the identity crisis that the Maronite Church is facing worldwide and made it one of its priorities.
 Indeed, the first document it addressed was on the “Identity of the Maronite Church.”
-This synodal document and others are published on the internet at http://www.maronitesynod.com/index-new-eng.htm (this link is no longer valid).
+This synodal document and others are published on the internet (the link was removed because it is no longer valid).
 Unfortunately, after two years of the Synod’s closing, these documents are only available in Arabic; non-Arabic speakers do not have access to them.
 Official Maronite Church documents direct our churches to worship in the vernacular.
 Yet, many Maronite churches in the United States and throughout the world use Arabic as the main liturgical language.
 The official language of the Maronite Church is Syriac.
 Arabic is the language of the Maronites living in or migrated from Lebanon and the Middle East.
 However, it is not the language of the Maronites who are born outside of Lebanon and the Middle East or are converts.